Eric Hutchinson: Touring

 In the winter of 2015, Hutchinson embarked on his "Almost Solo" tour.
 In the spring of 2016, Hutchinson joined Rachel Platten on her "Wildfire Tour" in many cities.

 Hutchinson's regular touring band, The Believers, consists of Elliott Blaufuss (Guitars, Keys & Vocals), Ian Allison (Bass & Vocals) and Bryan Taylor (Drums, Percussion & Vocals).
 The band also sometimes features Jessie Payo on Backup Vocals.
 Eric Hutchinson & The Believers are known for a nonstop show that is high energy, funny, and full of soul.

 On October 24, 2016, Hutchinson announced that he would be taking an indefinite break from touring after his "Anyone Who Knows Me" tour.
 The tour ended at the 9:30 Club in the U Street district of Washington, D.C., on November 2, 2016.

 On February 7, 2020, Hutchinson announced the "Class of 98 Tour".

 In fall 2023, Hutchinson toured in celebration of the 15th anniversary of his 2008 album Sounds Like This, which he performed in its entirety.

 Reception

 Emerson College's student-run radio station WERS called him "one of the most talented singer-songwriters that Boston has to offer", and he has been compared to Jason Mraz, Stevie Wonder, Cat Stevens, Billy Joel and The Beatles.
 Journalist James Campion calls Hutchinson "a major talent with nary a trace of pretension" and "a sure thing."

-Hutchinson's music is a combination of rock, folk pop, and powerpop.
+Hutchinson's music is a combination of rock, folk pop, and power pop.
 It has been called "intelligent pop" with "painstakingly placed lyrics, brimming with sarcasm and wit," and "sunshine pop" with "feel-good playfulness" and a "plucky demeanor."

 Hutchinson placed second at the 2002 Los Angeles Songwriter's Grand Slam.